stupidchen/aboutSocket/SCHD.md

 ### Work done

-* Finish the send & recv API of client side(except the asynchorouns send and recv base on AIO).
+* Finish the send & recv API of client side(except the asynchorouns send and recv base on AIO)
 * Count the TODO mark; *--7 TODO*

 ### Plan